rocktronica/OneFileCMS/readme.markdown

 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
 - Prompt to prevent automatic overwrite when uploading or renaming files.
-- Clickable option to switch between original OneFileCMS view and a common list view.
-  (Currently accomplished with a config variable.)
 - Embed css and remove or swtich to svg icons to create a true "OneFileCMS" (in the works)
 - Check size of file to upload, verify under max post/upload limits.